04 - Cassandra

 1. Hardware with following key specifications

-• Virtualization supported by the CPU (VT-x/AMD-V) would be a big plus.
+• Virtualisation supported by the CPU (VT-x/AMD-V) would be a big plus.

 • At least 32 GiB of free disk space to place the virtual disk image of the guest machine.